taos media watch

 State fish: Submerged beer can.

-The barking yard dog.
+State pet: The barking yard dog.

 "A good arrangement in Northern New Mexico is if your neighbor doesn't shoot your dog."